 Every new admission to the home is preceded by a detailed referral and assessment process to ensure that our service meets the assessed needs of the individual.
 Transitional trial periods and day visits are welcome; overnight leave is also encouraged.

-The team includes a manager who has more than 12 years of experience working with people in a health and social care setting.
-Also, we have a deputy manager with over 7-year experience and support workers have NVQ level qualifications in Health and Social Care and have work experience in this field of at least two years.
-The staff possesses a diverse set of skills which allow them to function strongly as a team and to provide holistic support.
+The team includes a manager who has more than 15 years of experience working with people in a health and social care setting.
+Also, we have support workers who have NVQ-level qualifications in Health and Social Care and have work experience in this field of at least two years.
+The staff possesses a diverse set of skills allow them to function strongly as a team and to provide holistic support.
 The staffing levels are adjusted to meet the changing needs of service users.

 There are golf courses at Hadden Hill, Drayton, Frill ford and Hinkley Heights, all of which are between 5 and 15 minutes away by car.
 There are many health and leisure centres in Didcot and Abingdon.
 The city of Oxford offers a wide variety of shops, restaurants, theatres, galleries and museums.
 If you enjoy days out shopping then Reading will become your favourite place of relaxation.
 Didcot has a great deal to offer right on the doorstep, with a recently re-developed town centre, providing a range of popular high street stores, numerous cafes, restaurants, a multi-screen cinema and a theatre.
 There are also opportunities to access services and facilities such as clubs, bingo halls, library, day centres, cinema, theatre and churches of various denominations.